marcomarchesi/super-python/concurrency/README.md

 - `threading.Event`.
 One thread signals an event and other threads wait for it.
 See the example in [producer_consumer.py](producer_consumer.py)

+- `threading.Condition`.
+Conditions are like an Event + Lock.
+So multiple threads wait for an event (a condition in this case) to become true and then they have access to some exclusive shared resources (like it happens with a lock).

 ## Multiprocessing